Themefic-Team/tourfic/readme.txt

 <strong>Demo Link </strong>
 > <strong><a href="https://tourfic.com" target="_blank">Check out the demo</a></strong> to see it in action!

-Tourfic is the ultimate WordPress tour management plugin for hotel booking, tour operator and travel agency websites.
-It is designed to build your own professional hotel website, tour operator website or travel agency website where you can efficiently list your hotels, tour package and resorts for booking along with receiving payments for each booking.
+Tourfic is the ultimate WordPress tour booking plugin for hotel booking, tour operator and travel agency websites.
+It is designed to build your own professional WordPress hotel website, tour operator website or travel agency website where you can efficiently list your hotels, tour package and resorts for booking along with receiving payments for each booking.

 <strong>Pro Version </strong>